 What’s your favorite food?

-I love Chinese food, chocolate, and Hawaiian pizza (not all at once though—that’d be gross).
+I love Chinese food and chocolate (not all at once though—that’d be gross).

 Do you have a favorite college football team?